-Project wetlands are Pick List river miles from TNW.
-Project waters are Pick List aerial (straight) miles from TNW.
-Flow is from: Pick List.
+Project wetlands are 5-10 river miles from TNW.
+Project waters are 5-10 aerial (straight) miles from TNW.
+Flow is from: Wetland to navigable waters.
 Estimate approximate location of wetland as within the Pick List floodplain.

 (ii) Chemical Characteristics: